 Sustainable and responsible investment is a general term that describes strategies incorporating ESG criteria in investment analysis and decision-making processes.
-The PRI and the Global Sustainable Investor Alliance (GSIA) identify diverse strategies across the investment spectrum with different financial and impact objectives (Figure 1).
+The PRI, the Global Sustainable Investor Alliance (GSIA) and the CFA Institute (2023) identify diverse strategies across the investment spectrum with different financial and impact objectives (Figure 1).